 The Health Department protects, promotes and ensures the health of all in New Orleans.

-Protect, promote and improve the health of all community members so they can achieve their full potential
+Protect, promote and improve the health of all where we live, learn, work and play.

 To serve New Orleanians as a 21st century health department and a model for the nation, capable of improving population health through data-driven decision making and policy development.

 Late summer is the most common time of year for mosquito activity and mosquitoes in Orleans Parish have tested positive for St. Louis encephalitis and West Nile virus.

 Limit activities when mosquitoes are most active (dusk to dawn)

 Use air-conditioning or make sure window and door screens are in good repair to prevent mosquitoes from getting inside

 If you will be outside for long periods of time, wear long, loose, light-colored clothing that covers the skins